Japan Line: the sweatshirt in Toki material

 The-great-escape steve mcqueen

 In a half-sleeved version, this time worn on a motorcycle.
 Without spoiling anything, the film tells the story of prisoners of war who escape from a camp.
-A very strong character, almost indomitable, who will offer a new image to the sweatshirt.
+A very strong character, almost indomitable, who will give a new image to the sweatshirt.

 The sweatshirt in the 70s to 90s